CodeTheft/mytest/README.md

-# main-projecy
+# main-project

-My test project, as soon as redis, mybatis, zookeeper...
+My test project, as soon as redis, mybatis, zookeeper, kafka...

 create at 2017.01.17